email linkedin

 Blending HVO/XTL paraffins with FAME

-When blending diesel fuel, paraffins (HVO/XTL) and FAME, the following instructions should be followed: diesel fuel and paraffins are mixed first, and then FAME is added into blend.
+When blending diesel fuel, paraffins (HVO/XTL) and FAME, the diesel fuel and paraffins should be mixed first, and then FAME is added into blend.
 Paraffins and diesel fuel are chemically close to each other.
 A risk for precipitation of impurities increases when FAME is blended with any low aromatic fuel.
-Less than 7% FAME may be mixed with HVO, otherwise used the risk of precipitation increases.
+Less than 7% FAME may be mixed with HVO, otherwise the risk of precipitation increases.
 (Mikkonen et al. 2012).

 Compatibility with materials